 - Trip participants agree to provide photos from their trip to Ely Outfitting Company.

 - All trip participants, regardless of their age, must agree to wear a lifejacket whenever they are canoeing or swimming while on their trip; and all portage trails must be used.

 - Winning trip participants are responsible for their own transportation between their home and Ely, MN, before and after their wilderness canoe trip.

-The winner of our first annual (2018) Boundary Waters Teen Essay Contest was Julia Ruelle (wearing the yellow jacket, above).
+The winner of our first (2018) Boundary Waters Teen Essay Contest was Julia Ruelle (wearing the yellow jacket, above).
 Julia (age 16) was a sophomore at Minnetonka High School in Minnetonka, Minnesota, and journeyed with three friends for a week in the BWCA.
 Click here for her essay.

 The 2019 Boundary Waters Teen Essay Contest winners are: